 About the Sound Sample

-First you will hear the bowl struck on its upper outside edge with the included Himalayan hardwood Tibetan-wool padded mallet.
-Next you’ll hear the rim tone of the bowl being played around the outside rim with the wooden end of the 30mm leather-padded mallet.
-Lastly you’ll hear the fundamental tone of the bowl being played around the upper outside wall with the same 30mm leather-padded mallet.
+First, you’ll hear the bowl struck on its upper outside edge with a 30mm Himalayan hardwood Tibetan-wool padded mallet.
+Next, you’ll hear the rim tone played around with the wooden end of a 30mm leather-padded mallet.
+Lastly, you’ll hear the fundamental tone played around the outside wall with the leather end of the same 30mm leather-padded mallet.

 - Certificate of Authenticity hand-signed by Shakti.

-- 2-piece Professional Mallet Set (a 30mm Himalayan hardwood wool-padded and leather-padded mallet).
+- A Professional 30mm Himalayan hardwood leather-padded mallet.